In a now famous reference to Queen Elizabeth;

-It’s worth noting that the royals were away from their children Charles and Anne for six months on their extensive Commonwealth tour, which included 58 days in Australia.
+It’s worth noting that the royals were away from their young children Charles and Anne for six months on their extensive Commonwealth tour, which included 58 days in Australia.

 Then it was off on a scenic drive to Leura before the royals headed back to Sydney.

 NOTE – In April 2014 it was the Queen’s grandson William who stood at Echo Point with his wife Kate, Duchess of Cambridge.

 I should add that although I live in the Blue Mountains now, I was a three year old living in Tasmania at the time of the 1954 royal tour.
 My siblings and I were taken by neighbours (we didn’t have a car) to see Her Majesty drive by in Penguin.
 I have only the vaguest memory of the occasion.
 She was waving from a dickie seat, leading many Tasmanian children to grow up thinking she had been in the boot of a car.

 I presume my husband Rob saw her down south in Glenorchy, because his mother gave me a set of souvenir napkins.

 FEEL FREE TO LEAVE A COMMENT OR SHARE A MEMORY BELOW.